HarenaGit/Facial_recognition_js/readme.md

 ## Note

-You need to run the app in a server so that de tensorflow model server is loaded successfully.
+Launch ``index.html`` directly will not work.
+You need to run the app in a server so that the tensorflow models are loaded successfully.

 ## My Configuration